luc9willemse/Programmeertheorie/README.md

 ### Structure

+* /Code: contains all python code
+* /Code/Algorithms: contains code for the different algorithms
+* /Code/Classes: contains all classes needed for the project
+* /Output/Data: contains the output file with all trajectories and score
+* /Output/Maps: contains the maps with all trajectories used
-The folder Code contains all files needed to run the code, except for the file main.py.
-The folder datasets contains all csv files needed to run the code.
-The map output contains all output files and results.
+* /Datasets: contains all csv files needed to run the code

 ### Test (Testing)